directus/directus/docs/self-hosted/sso.md

 ::: warning SSO Cookie Mode

 This guide was created using the previous default cookie mode.
-After [Directus 10.10.0](/releases/breaking-changes.html#version-10-10-0) you'll need to configure `AUTH_<PROVIDER>_MODE="cookie"` for the expected behavior.
+After [Directus 10.10.0](/releases/breaking-changes.html#version-10-10-0) you'll need to configure `AUTH_<PROVIDER>_MODE="cookie"` for the expected behavior in this guide.

 :::